dsmyda/Janet/README.md

 openquery is an open source automated descriptive analytics tool.
 It works by translating natural language queries into SQL, using your database schema to generate viable solutions.
 You can opt-in to automatically run those SQL queries for a nice end-to-end experience.

-openquery is designed with information security in mind, and supports automated PII detection for your database schema and natural language queries.
+openquery is designed with information security in mind, supporting encryption at rest, automated PII detection, guards against malicious database statements, and more.

 demo: TBD